statisticianinstilettos/movie_similarity_flask_api/README.md

 # movie_similarity_flask_api
 Welcome!
-This repo includes code to train a movie similarity recommender model, and host it with a flask app.
-The flask app creates an entpoint anyone can use to get movie recommendations!
+This repo includes code to train a movie similarity recommender model and host it with a flask app.
+The flask app creates an endpoint anyone can use to get movie recommendations!
 Here is how to set it up locally on your machine and get recommendations.

 ## How to clone and run this service locally
 1. Clone the repo to your local machine